Black: Darkness, evil, and the occult

+Horror

+Black is associated with the horror genre.
+This association is due to the association of darkness with the color.
+An example of the color being used in a horror story is The Black Cat by Edgar Allan Poe.
+In the horror franchise, Scream, the main antagonist is a serial killer identity named Ghostface which wears a black cloak.
+It was originally white but was changed to black.

 Power, authority and solemnity

 Black is frequently used as a color of power, law and authority.
 In many countries judges and magistrates wear black robes.
 That custom began in Europe in the 13th and 14th centuries.
 Jurists, magistrates and certain other court officials in France began to wear long black robes during the reign of Philip IV of France (1285–1314), and in England from the time of Edward I (1271–1307).
 The custom spread to the cities of Italy at about the same time, between 1300 and 1320.
 The robes of judges resembled those worn by the clergy, and represented the law and authority of the King, while those of the clergy represented the law of God and authority of the church.

-Until the 20th century most police uniforms were black, until they were largely replaced by a less menacing blue in France, the U.S. and other countries.
+Until the 20th century most police uniforms were black, until they were largely replaced by blue in France, the U.S. and other countries.
 In the United States, police cars are frequently Black and white.
 The riot control units of the Basque Autonomous Police in Spain are known as beltzak ("blacks") after their uniform.

-Black today is the most common color for limousines and the official cars of government officials.

 Black formal attire is still worn at many solemn occasions or ceremonies, from graduations to formal balls.
 Graduation gowns are copied from the gowns worn by university professors in the Middle Ages, which in turn were copied from the robes worn by judges and priests, who often taught at the early universities.
 The mortarboard hat worn by graduates is adapted from a square cap called a biretta worn by Medieval professors and clerics.

 Functionality

 In the 19th and 20th centuries, many machines and devices, large and small, were painted black, to stress their functionality.
 These included telephones, sewing machines, steamships, railroad locomotives, and automobiles.
 The Ford Model T, the first mass-produced car, was available only in black from 1914 to 1926.
 Of means of transportation, only airplanes were rarely ever painted black.

-Black house paint is becoming more popular with Sherwin-Williams reporting that the color, Tricorn Black, was the 6th most popular exterior house paint color in Canada and the 12th most popular paint in the United States in 2018.